-&lt;sup>13 Lambda School (@LambdaSchool), Twitter (Mar.
+22 Lambda School (@LambdaSchool), Twitter (Mar.
 5, 2019, 7:02 PM), available at: https://twitter.com/LambdaSchool/status/1103083315945328640.

-- 65. On May 16, 2021, Mr. Allred tweeted from his personal account that he was the one who made the 50% placement representation to investors, stating: "The 50% came from me telling investors about what % of enrolled students get jobs that require repayment." - 66.
-Despite Mr. Allred's contrary statement to investors, Lambda's website continued to represent an 85.9% or 86% placement rate through the end of 2019. - 67.
-When asked in an interview to explain the discrepancy between the representations on Lambda's website and representations to its investors, Mr. Allred explained: "I mean you're literally looking at what are the risks, right?
-Like, we're going to pick our lowest number for that there are cohorts that have been at 50% placed within 6 months, yes."
-14 - 68.
+- 53. When asked in an interview to explain the discrepancy between the representations on Lambda's website and representations to its investors, Mr. Allred explained: "I mean you're literally looking at what are the risks, right?
+Like, we're going to pick our lowest number for that there are cohorts that have been at 50% placed within 6 months, yes."23 - 54.
 When asked whether the advertised 85% job placement rate was accurate, he stated: "the way that that number was measured was an average across cohorts at a specific time.
-I don't know what it is right now, but that's directionally correct." - 69.
+I don't know what it is right now, but that's directionally correct."
+24 - 55.
 On February 19, 2020, New York Magazine published an article titled "Lambda School's Misleading Promises," in which the writer concluded that Lambda was "selling unprepared students an incomplete education, fueled by overpromising marketing and misleading, if not downright fraudulent, figures."
+The story described Lambda's job placement rate misrepresentations and also recounted an interview with a former employee who "confirmed . . . that the company's own internal numbers, which the interviewee was provided as part of their interview process, seem to indicate a roughly 50 percent or lower placement rate."
+26

-&lt;sup>14 Woo Interview at 13:00-14:30.
+23 Woo Interview at 13:00-14:30.

-&lt;sup>15 Id. at 11:13-11:26.
+24 Id. at 11:13-11:26.